Reviving Highland Heritage and Shieling Traditions

 Location

 The Shieling is a multi-purpose site, nestled deep in the Highlands of Scotland.
-It is a 40min drive from the city of Inverness, and 25min drive from the nearby town of Beauly
+It is a 40min drive from the city of Inverness, and 25min drive from the nearby town of Beauly.

 The site is a beautiful retreat nestled amongst a breathtaking mountain landscape, surrounded by birch woodland and heather moorland.
 It lies beside the River Farrar, with waterfalls and secluded wild swimming spot.
-It is at the heart of some of Scotland’s most iconic natural scenery, as well as the hearth of Gaelic Highland culture.

 Come and join us around the fire